-Cost: Each student is responsible for his or her own costs including travel to Guatemala and approximately $700 per week for food/lodging which is provided by the San Lucas Mission.
+Cost: Each student is responsible for his or her own costs including travel to Guatemala.
+Food/lodging/transportation approximately $700 per week for food/lodging ($1400 total) which is provided by the San Lucas Mission.
 The total estimated cost is approximately $2000.

-Dates: The anticipated dates for the service learning trip will be May 27-June 7, 2019.
-If there is student interest in a second trip, the anticipated dates will be July 29-August 9, 2019.
+Dates: The anticipated dates for the service learning trip will be May 25-June 5, 2020.
+If there is student interest in a second trip, the anticipated dates will be July 27-August 7, 2020.

 Orientation: There will be a series of orientation sessions prior to each trip to familiarize students about the San Lucas community, the Mission, and ongoing projects.
 We will also be reviewing physical exam and history-taking skills.
 Participation in these sessions is mandatory for joining us in Guatemala.
 There will also be required online orientation materials found on Canvas.